mebusy/notes/dev_notes/AI_CS188_Markov_Models.md

     - Each node is identically distributed (stationarity)
     - Value of X at a given time is called the **state**
         - ![](../imgs/cs188_markov_model_state_x.png)
+        - **so you have some variable X that replicates at every time step**
     - As a Bayes' net
         - P(X₁)
         - P(X<sub>t</sub> | X<sub>t-1</sub>)